Hillsdale College

 What, then, does it take to choose well?
 The question is worth dwelling on here, because the answer reveals the underlying structure of the cardinal virtues.

 A good person is one whose actions consistently accord with right reason.
-That is, a person is good when what he does is shaped by a sound understanding of what is genuinely good for himself and for others.
+That is, a person is good when what he does is informed by a sound understanding of what is truly good for himself and for others.
 Now, there are really only four general ways in which our actions can be brought into line with right reason, and each one of these corresponds to one of the cardinal virtues.

 First, our desires can draw us toward pleasures and satisfactions that conflict with what reason knows to be good, either because we desire things we should not or because we desire things in the wrong way, at the wrong time, or to the wrong extent.
 The virtue that brings our desires under the governance of reason is moderation.
-It is worth stressing that moderation does not mean the mere suppression of desire; true moderation is a state in which reason permeates desire itself, so that we actually come to want what is genuinely good and to enjoy it rightly.
+It is worth stressing that moderation does not mean the mere suppression of desire; rather, moderation is a state in which reason permeates desire itself, so that we actually come to want what is good and to enjoy it rightly.
 In other words, desires that have been properly moderated by reason will themselves tend toward what is reasonable.

 Why We Need More Than Four